Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 The four government-regulated hospital tiers

 Since 2019 the Australian Government requires all hospital policies to be classified into one of four tiers.
-This makes it easier to compare policies across different funds.
-Every fund must include a minimum set of clinical categories at each tier.
+Every fund must include a minimum set of clinical categories at each tier, making it easier to compare across funds.

 Gold

 The most comprehensive level.
-Covers all 38 clinical categories including maternity, cardiac, joint replacements, weight loss surgery, and assisted reproductive services.
-No restrictions.
+Covers all 38 clinical categories including maternity, cardiac, joint replacements, weight loss surgery, and IVF.

 Silver